 Jared Nathan - Secretary

 Jared Nathan is a Sophomore in Mechanical Engineering from Rochester, MN.
 Jared joined the ASME Exec board last year as the secretary.
 Jared has an interest in 3D modeling, design, and manufacturing, and is excited to facilitate the growth of ASME design teams.

 Andrew Croissant - Treasurer

-Andrew is a sophomore in Mechanical Engineering from Harrisonburg, VA.
-He joined the ASME executive board as the treasurer this year.
+Andrew is a Junior in Mechanical Engineering from Harrisonburg, VA.
+He joined the ASME executive board as the treasurer last year.
 He is interested in research and product development, and enjoys working with the financial side of the organization.

 Odette Kuehn - Event Coordinator

-Odette is a junior in Mechanical Engineering from Elkhart, IN.
-She joined the executive board this year as the Event Coordinator.
+Odette is a Senior in Mechanical Engineering from Elkhart, IN.
+She joined the executive board last year as the Event Coordinator.
 Odette has interest in Environmental Engineering and is looking forward to working with Purdue ASME to create resources for students and encourage involvement.

 Director of Technology

 Chain Reaction Lead